TysonAndre/tolerant-php-parser-to-php-ast/README.md

 Running unit tests
 ------------------

-To run unit tests, you must install [nikic/php-ast](https://github.com/nikic/php-ast) 0.1.5+ (for the expected results to be created)
+To run unit tests, you must install [nikic/php-ast](https://github.com/nikic/php-ast) 0.1.5+ (for the expected results to be created).
+You must also run `composer install` if you haven't already done so.

 - Then run `vendor/bin/phpunit`

 Possible Future Enhancements
 ----------------------------

--
+- Adding a mode to never accept invalid PHP (for completeness)